DanneKodar/CoT-GRICE/README.md

 # CoT-GRICE
-My repository for my bachlor thesis where i will apply chain-of-thought prompting on the GRICE dataset
+Repository for code and results from the study "Chain-of-Thought and GRICE: The effect of Zero-shot CoT prompting on implicature understanding".